tpokorra/user_cas/README.md

 **Group Name: JSON Decode**: Activate to JSON decode the delivered data in the group field.
 Only works, if *Group* in "Mapping" is filled and your CAS-Server uses JSON syntax for it.
 Default: off

+**User’s Default Group**: Create default group for each user with UID and optional prefix.
+Default: off and no prefix

 ECAS Settings: